Skip to main content

 2. Event and Volunteer Management

-Oh, the days before volunteer and event management tools… I shudder to remember the hours and hours crafting Excel spreadsheets–that invariably were obsolete within a week or two.
+Oh the dark ages of volunteer and event management… I shudder to remember the hours and hours crafting Excel spreadsheets–that invariably were obsolete within a week or two.
 Good church management software solutions MUST provide effective scheduling tools.

-For churches needing a facility coordination tool (i.e. which group has access to what room at what time), this is especially important.
+For pastors with specific church facility management needs (i.e. which group has access to what room at what time), this is especially important.
 This will absolutely free up time and attention as scheduling creation is automated.
 Also, your church members can block out dates, and easily swap scheduled dates with other team members.

 Along with volunteer management tools comes event management.
 The ChMS you’re considering should facilitate event registration and communication, allowing your volunteers to be well-organized and informed–and rendering useful information for future planning.